VARID-XR/VARID-plugin-unreal/README.md

 - Download this repo (clone or zip).
 This repo is the VARID plugin.
 It will require an Unreal application to plug into and actually work.
 - Create a new Unreal project or find an existing suitable Unreal project.
 - Place the VARID plugin into the project's plugins directory.
+- The plugin directory should simply be called 'VARID'.
+(Not 'ue4-varid-plugin')
 - Ensure the VARID plugin is enabled: Editor > Edit > Plugins > Other > VARID > Enabled = True.
 - VARID FX are applied to an Unreal 'level'.
 - Load one of the example AR/VR levels found in the VARID plugin content folder.